Module: OroGen::Gen::RTT_CPP::TaskContextGeneration

 .validate_code_object(string, block) ⇒ Object

-Internal helper that validates string
+Internal helper that validates string, block as a

 single code object